qarmin/czkawka/instructions/Instruction.md

 - **Manually adding multiple directories**
   You can manually edit config file `czkawka_gui_config.txt` and add/remove/change directories as you want.
 After setting required values, configuration must be loaded to Czkawka.
 - **Slow checking of little number similar images**
   If you checked before a large number of images (several tens of thousands) and they are still present on the disk, then the required information  about all of them is loaded from and saved to the cache, even if you are working with only few image files.
-You can rename cache file `cache_similar_image.txt`(to be able to use it again) or delete it - cache will then regenerate but with smaller number of entries and this way it should load and save a lot of faster.
+You can rename one of cache file which starts from `cache_similar_image`(to be able to use it again) or delete it - cache will then regenerate but with smaller number of entries and this way it should load and save a lot of faster.
 - **Not all columns are visible**
   For now it is possible that some columns will not be visible when some are too wide.
 There are 2 workarounds for now
     - View can be scrolled via horizontal scroll bar